VIcKII-Z/Computational-Methods/Assignment 2/Ex 1/readme.md

 	name	age	gender
 253020	Raymond Leigh	84.998293	male
 ```
 Here the second oldest person is Raymond Leigh, who is 84.9982928781625 years old.
-When N is not so large and therefore NlogN is not so distictly diffrent from N, or, sorting benefits the downstream pipeline, it is better to sort.
-Otherwise, if only focusing on who is the second, O(n) method is more efficent.
+When N is not so large and therefore NlogN is not so distinctly different from N, or, sorting benefits the downstream pipeline, it is better to sort.
+Otherwise, if only focusing on who is the second, O(n) method is more efficient.

 ## Recall from our discussion of the motivating problem for September 9th that we can search within a sorted list in O(log n) time via bisection.
 Use bisection on your sorted list (implement this yourself; don't trivialize the problem by using Python's bisect module) to identify the patient who is 41.5 years old.
 (2 points)
 Use bisection: